 - Penn graduate students should consult Penn's Graduate Student Center's Graduate Funding and Finances page

-- Funding database for graduate students (courtesy of the University of Illinois)
+- Funding database for graduate students and graduate study (courtesy of the University of Illinois)

 - SPIN (Sponsored Programs Information Network) is a funding opportunity database that provides information on government and private funding sources in both the US and abroad.
 SPIN contains over 40,000 funding opportunities from more than 10,000 global sponsors.